groverkaran/django-comments-tree/docs/migrating.rst

 You can pass as many DB connections as you have defined in :setting:`DATABASES` and the command will run in each of the databases, populating the **XtdComment**'s table with data from the comments table existing in each database.

-Now the project is ready to handle comments with django-comments-xtd.
+Now the project is ready to handle comments with django-comments-tree.